jrobertofg/SQL_Challenge/README.md

 In this challenge the objective is to design a database model with the tables in csv given.
+To have the Database please download the zip file and open it so you can have the database sql.

 Platforms used:
   -pgadmin 4